How To Grow Potatoes with Potato Recipes

 - The main crop yields the largest amount of potatoes.

-How to grow potatoes in containers, pots and bags in a small garden
+How to grow in containers, pots and bags in a small garden

-There are a variety of containers that can be used to grow your potatoes in.
+There are a variety of containers that can be used.

 If this is your first time planting potatoes I would recommend you find something in your garden that you can use for free.